kosuri-indu/Mini-Mini-Projects/README.md

-# Mini-Projects Collection!
+# Mini-Mini-Projects Collection!

-Welcome to the Mini-Projects Collection repository!
+Welcome to the Mini-Mini-Projects Collection repository!
 This repository contains a variety of mini-projects spanning different domains.

 Explore these projects in depth by visiting each one individually: